Professional Training Program Policies and Procedures

 - If English is not a student’s first language, the student will speak English to the best of their ability in all areas of the VAB.

-- Personal information about out-of-town and international students will be shared with host families on a ‘need to know’ basis.
+The personal information of students in the Homestay Program is shared with host families on a ‘need to know’ basis.
 Host families are cautioned about privacy requirements as outlined in the Host Family Agreement.
 Individual and group orientation meetings are held regularly.
 At these meetings, privacy concerns are addressed.

 - All students under the age of 19 who do not reside with, or who are not accompanied by, a parent or designated guardian, are required by VAB Policy to have accommodation arranged and/or approved by the program.